Punktum-dk/epp-service-specification/README.md

 <a id="document-history"></a>
 ### Document History

+- 2.10 2018-10-08
+  - Added more information on [create host](#create-host) command and the use of extension versus authentication for specification of nameserver administrator.

 - 2.9 2018-10-03
   - Added diagram for contact creation revision 1.0, please see the [create contact](#create-contact) command section